 The nation's FAIR Plans account for by far the majority of policies and exposure in the overall residual property market.
-For example, total policies in-force (both habitational and commercial) in the FAIR Plans more than tripled from 781,188 in 1990 to 2.6 million in 2012 (Fig.3).
+For example, total policies in-force (both habitational and commercial) in the FAIR Plans more than tripled from 781,188 in 1990 to 2.5 million in 2013 (Fig.3).

-During the same 23-year period, total exposure to loss in the FAIR Plans also surged more than 15-fold, from \$40.2 billion in 1990 to \$635.7 billion in 2012 (Fig. 4).
-Similarly, total exposure to loss in the Beach and Windstorm Plans surged by 1,158 percent, from \$14.5 billion in 1990 to \$182.4 billion in 2012 (Fig. 5).
+While total exposure to loss in the FAIR Plans declined by 38 percent from \$715.3 billion in 2011 to \$445.6 billion in 2013, total exposure to loss in the Beach and Windstorm Plans continued to grow, increasing by 14 percent during that period (Fig. 4 and 5).
+Since 2010, the Beach and Windstorm Plans have seen their exposure more than double from \$95.2 billion to \$193.7 billion in 2013.

-While a number of factors have contributed to the overall growth of the plans in the course of the last 23 years, it is clear that in some states such plans have shifted away from their original purpose as predominantly urban property insurers.
-As a result, many have evolved from their traditional role as markets of last resort into much larger insurance providers, in some cases even becoming the largest property insurer in a state.
+Despite recent fluctuations in the exposure levels of the residual property market, over the course of several decades it is clear that in some states these plans shifted away from their original purpose as predominantly urban property insurers.
+As a result, many evolved from their traditional role as markets of last resort into much larger insurance providers, in some cases even becoming the largest property insurer in a state.

 After the record hurricane seasons of 2004 and 2005, and amid predictions of increased storm activity over the next 15 to 20 years, this shift of high-risk exposure away from the private insurance market placed an enormous burden on these plans.
 Arguably, many of the plans became home for the most highly exposed, wind-only risks-in other words the least attractive types of business.
 In some cases, this left plans with huge concentrations of risk.
-Consequently, it is not surprising that many of the plans have experienced severe financial difficulties in certain years (see section on financial results).